syspimp/greystone-ansible/README.md

 ## Conclusion?

 Well, I will certainly save money over time with my new HVAC.
-My consumption droped noticeable, visually, after the installation.
+My consumption dropped noticeable, visually, after the installation.
 My power consumption spiked up to 1 kwh twice over a two day period, probably when the 5th stage fan kicked in for a short while, compared to whenever the old system was running.
+The house is a single temperature now!
+There is no noticiable humidity in the air, and the system is quiet.
+It runs at a very low speed a lot of the time, but the data doesn't reflect much power consumption.
+The only thing I don't like is the little pump that runs every so often to drain the water from I assume the dehumidifyer.
+But that is a small inconvienience for such low power consumption and a nice, cool house.
+I definitely recommend this product.

 However, the data seems to suggest that I only eliminate consuming utility power when I produce over 1.5 to 2 kwh of energy, which is basically on a bright, clear, cloudless day, EVEN THOUGH I may only be consuming 0.5 kwh as reported by the utility company.
 I wonder why this is?
 Is this the result of electrical resistance?
 Is there an electrical barrier or wave to overcome, like when rushing creek water meets a river, and the river wants to push into the creek?
 At some point it equalizes, the water becomes one, and then flows together into the larger river.
 Once I cross this threshold does the "resistance" drop to my energy production drop according to some function?
 I have noticed my meter stopped when it is supposed to be running backwards.
 Hmmm.